-- It helps verify the information provided by the candidate.
-It helps to ascertain the accuracy of provided facts and information about the candidate.
+- It helps to verify the information provided by the candidate.
+It helps to ascertain the accuracy of the provided facts and information about the candidate.

 - What the candidate has written in the resume are the main points.
 What other additional skill set does he have?
 All these are known by conducting interviews.

 - It not only gives the interviewer information about the candidate’s technical knowledge but also gives an insight into his much needed creative and analytical skills.

 - Helps in establishing the mutual relation between the employee and the company.